d12frosted/elpa-mirror/gnu/jit-spell-readme.txt

   └────

   To pick a spell checker and dictionaries, jit-spell uses Emacs's built-in ispell support code.
-Try `M-x customize-group ispell RET' to see a listing of all possible settings.
+For instance, `ispell-change-dictionary' temporarily changes the dictionary of the current buffer.
+Try also `M-x customize-group RET ispell RET' to see a listing of all possible settings.

 2 Major mode support
 ════════════════════

-  Some major modes require special settings to avoid checking irrelevant parts of the buffer.
+  Often there are regions of the buffer that should be ignored for spell-checking purposes.
+In most cases, no additional configuration is necessary.

-  The simplest mechanism to achieve that is the user option `jit-spell-ignored-faces'.
-Any word fontified with one of these faces is ignored for spell-checking purposes.
-To find out which faces are present on a given character, you can use `M-x describe-char'.
+  The simplest mechanism to make adjustments is the user option `jit-spell-ignored-faces'.
+Any word fontified with one of these faces in this list ignored by jit-spell.
+To find out which faces are present on a given character, you can use the `describe-char' command.

-  In all programming language modes, spell checking is restricted to comments, docstring and strings.
+  In all programming language modes, spell checking is restricted to comments, docstrings and strings.
 This can be modified by customizing the variable `jit-spell-prog-mode-faces'.

-  Some modes, such as Org and TeX-related modes, require more extensive adaptations.
-This is not yet provided as I am evaluating the possible approaches.

 3 Contributing
 ══════════════

   Discussions, suggestions and code contributions are welcome!
 Since this package is part of GNU ELPA, contributions require a copyright assignment to the FSF.